Sean-w94/atmos/article/article.md

 There was only a subset of ES6 features we wanted to use for this project to help keep the code clean and readable.

-We stuck with micro-syntax extensions such as
+We stuck with micro-syntax extensions such as:

 * [lambdas (arrow functions)][]
 * [destructuring][]